Bricktech2000/Website/website/public/MiniML/index.md

+> **This post is outdated**
+>
+> This website now uses a custom version of Markdown for its posts instead of MiniML.
+This post was preserved nonetheless.

+&nbsp;

+&nbsp;

 ## What is MiniML?

 MiniML is a custom-built markup language, which was used to create this webpage.
 [See the page's source code](./index.md).